SkillsFundingAgency/dfc-app-discoverskillsandcareers/README.md

 ### Running locally without the shell

-This app is designed to be run from within the composite app.
-However running this app outside of the other apps will only show simple views of the data.
+This app is designed to be run from within the composite shell.
+You can run this app outside of the shell, and it will show simple views of the data.

 If [running locally without the shell](https://skillsfundingagency.atlassian.net/wiki/spaces/DFC/pages/2025029780/Running+Child+apps+locally+without+the+Shell), you'll have to [set a header](https://skillsfundingagency.atlassian.net/wiki/spaces/DFC/pages/2211217409/3rd+Party+tools+emulators+assets#Chrome-Extensions) for the [session](https://skillsfundingagency.atlassian.net/wiki/spaces/DFC/pages/2026733634/CUI+Session+state).